 Russia, in forming the EEU, never planned to create favourable conditions for all participating countries, analysts say.

-While the EEU has fostered conditions favourable to Russian entrepreneurs, investments and goods, competing businesses from other EEU members are forced to operate under harsh and unequal conditions, said Ruslan Jumaly, a political analyst from Almaty.
+While the EEU has fostered conditions favourable to Russian entrepreneurs, investments and goods, competing businesses from other EEU members are forced to operate under harsh and unequal conditions, said Ruslan Zhumaly, a political analyst from Almaty.

 "Russia is using non-market mechanisms.
 Its regulators, who supposedly expose violations of health standards, are actually eliminating competitors," he said.